 The player with the most points at the end of the season wins a prize.

-The prize for 2017 was the Random Fantasy Racing Trophy presented by Jon Wood.
+The prize for 2018 is the Random Fantasy Racing Trophy presented by Jon Wood.

 No. You collect points all season long, and whoever has the most points at the end of the year wins.

 You receive your driver’s total number of points scored in the race, including stage points they’ve earned.

 If the driver of your pick has declared points another series — such as the Xfinity Series or the Camping World Truck Series — they will not receive driver points from NASCAR.
 Fortunately for you, in Random Fantasy Racing, you will earn the number of points that would have been given to the driver had they been eligible for points in the Monster Energy NASCAR Cup Series.

 No. The spirit of the game is that it’s truly random.
 Sometimes you’ll get Jimmie Johnson, and sometimes you’ll get a BK Racing car.

 Yes.
 You need to have a Twitter account to play.
 Fortunately, you can create one of those for free on Twitter.com.

 Yes.
 You can delete the tweet if you want, but it’s a requirement to tweet your pick in order for your pick to be logged.
 Plus, the public spectacle of seeing your pick sent out to all your friends is fun and leads to trash-talking, which everyone likes.